CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

 In the example of Figure~\ref{fig:sr-tests} from ClassEval\_4, the natural language specification is \texttt{ {Get all students who have any score below 60}}.
 It also identifies the output as \texttt{ {list of str, student names}}.
 The provided class context (purple box on the top left) includes the class declaration, description, and constructor\footnote{The typos in the class description are part of the dataset, not our mistake.}.
 The natural language specification and provided context in the benchmark are ambiguous and incomplete; thereby, \gptf fails to synthesize a correct code: running the tests on the code generated under \emph{No Test} (gray box on bottom left) setting results in a \texttt{ {Type Error}} due to comparing a string value with an integer (\texttt{ {if score < 60}}).
-Including the test data (red box on the top right) provides more information about the student information structure, helping LLMs synthesize a code passing all the tests.
+Including the test data (orange box on the top right) provides more information about the student information structure, helping LLMs synthesize a code that passes all the tests.
+From the CoT (red box on bottom right), we observe that \gptf reasons step by step about code constructs in the synthesis, while simulating the execution of the test case to verify its correctness.
+This example illustrates how the model integrates its understanding of execution output and logical control flow, which is beyond merely hard constraints to satisfy, with code synthesis, to produce correct (test-passing) code.

-These results show that LLMs can incorporate the test data into the code synthesis process, although to a limited extent. \textbf{When the natural language is ambiguous and relevant context is incomplete, including the test data is more helpful for models synthesizing correct code.
+These results show that LLMs can incorporate the test data into the code synthesis process, although to a limited extent. \textbf{When the natural language is ambiguous and the relevant context is incomplete, including the test data is more helpful for models synthesizing correct code.
 When the performance of the models is close under the \emph{No Test} setting, models with better SR reasoning, i.e., those that can incorporate test data into generating a correct code, will be rewarded more.} For example, \gptf and \gemini achieve $61.46\%$ and $60.49\%$ success rate under the \emph{No Test} setting in \ceval. \gemini succeed in SR for more cases compared to \gptf, resulting in the $R_{SR}$ value of $70.99\%$ compared to $66.13\%$ of \gptf.